pastly/pngrecon/doc/chunks.md

 During encoding, data is optionally compressed and optionally encrypted (in that order).
 After that, it is broken up into a series of "bites", and each "bite" is stored in a data chunk.
-A "bite" has a maximum size of 100 MiB, chosen rather arbitrarily, and which is significantly smaller than the size limit of a chunk the PNG standard allows for.
+A "bite" has a maximum size of 100 MiB in this implementation, chosen rather arbitrarily, and which is significantly smaller than the size limit of a chunk the PNG standard allows for (4 GiB, limited by the max value of a uint32).

-During decoding, all the "bites" stored in data chunks are concatenated together.
-If data was encrypted, it is decrypted.
-If data was compressed, it is then decompressed.
-Finally, the final output is given to the user.
+Encoders MAY choose almost any max size for a "bite" between 1 and *almost* 4 GiB.
+In fact, encoders MAY randomly size each "bite" within those limits.

+Decoders MAY assume that if a data chunk exists, it will contain a "bite" with positive size.
+Decoders MUST NOT assume anything else such as number, size, or order of data chunks.

+## Fields

+In this order, a data chunk contains the following fields.

+### Index

+`uint32`

+**Any** `uint32`.
+The data chunks' indexes determine how they should be ordered when decoding.
+Lower indexes come first.
+Data chunks MAY be stored in the PNG in any order.
+Only the sorted order of indexes is important.
+For example, it is **not an error** to store three data chunks with the indexes 43, 943, 88 as long as the are meant to be reassembled in order (43, 88, 943) during decoding.

+#### Data

+`bytes`

+One or more bytes storing the (possibly encrypted, and possibly compressed) actual payload data from the user.
+These are the "bites" described previously.